|Nutrition Facts (per serving)|

-- Mushroom Chili: mushrooms have a meaty quality and flavor and are great substitutes for meat, as they add volume to stews and chilis, but also a lot of flavor and nutrition.
+- Mushroom Chili: Mushrooms have a meaty quality and flavor, and are great substitutes for meat, as they add volume to stews and chilis but also a lot of flavor and nutrition.
 Brown 16 to 20 ounces of mixed mushrooms with the garlic, onions, and peppers as you'd brown the beef.
 Just add 1 tablespoon of olive oil to the pan beforehand to avoid sticking.
-Proceed with the rest of the recipe as instructed, but lower your cooking times to 2 hours on high or 4 on low.
+Proceed with the rest of the recipe as instructed but lower your cooking times to 2 hours on high or 4 hours on low.

-- Vegan Chili: skip the beef, and add one can of drained garbanzo beans.
+- Vegan Chili: Skip the beef and add 1 can of drained garbanzo beans.
 Simply mix all of the ingredients in the slow cooker and cook as instructed.
-To this vegan chili, you could add 1 block of pressed cubed extra firm tofu, 16 ounces of crumbled tempeh, or 16 ounces of seitan.
-Add any of these plant-based proteins to the crock-pot 20 minutes before the cooking time is up.
+To this vegan chili, you could add 1 block of pressed cubed extra-firm tofu, 16 ounces of crumbled tempeh, or 16 ounces of seitan.
+Add any of these plant-based proteins to the crock pot 20 minutes before the cooking time is up.

 Kidney Beans.
 FoodData Central, United Stated Department of Agriculture.